Skip to content

 Graduates of the Special Education: Para-to-Sped: Academic Behavioral Strategist Program will be able to teach K-12 special education for students with mild to moderate disabilities.
 Graduates gain employment in school districts, learning centers, or area service cooperatives.
 Graduates with the Academic Behavioral Strategist teaching license are open to many opportunities for employment across the state.

-Adding licensure for disability areas in the moderate-to-severe range are available upon completion of the Para-to-Sped program.
-For additional information click here.
+Licensure for disability areas in the moderate-to-severe range will be added upon completing the Para-to-Sped program.

 Advising Guide